 She was a River Fellow for the Murray Darling Basin (Murrumbidgee River) in 2018 of the Australian Conservation Foundation (ACF) and lobbied with the Victorian Parliamentarians for a fair share of water.
 In her spare time, she likes to play piano.
 She writes poetry and performs on local stages.
 She is a published poet in the Australian Poetry Anthology (vol 8).
 Her poem ‘A tree, two frogs and me’ has been on a display as a sign in the local Haig park by the City Renewal Authority &ACT government since February 2020.

-Dr. Yebra is an Associate Professor in Environmental Engineering at the School of Engineering and the Fenner School of Environment & Society and the Director of the ANU Bushfire Initiative which aims to use technology to protect Australia from catastrophic bushfires.
-Her research focuses on developing applications of remote sensing to the management of fire risk and impact.
-She has served on a number of advisory government bodies including the Australian Space Agency’s Bushfire Earth Observation Taskforce (Feb-May 2020), Australian Space Agency’s Earth Observation Technical Advisory Group (Since 2019) and the Victorian Department of Environment, Land, Water and Planning’s Scientific Reference Panel (Since 2019).
-Dr Yebra has been awarded several awards for her contributions to bushfire management, including the Bushfire and Natural Hazards CRC's Outstanding Achievement in Research Utilization award in 2019.
+Dr. Yebra is a Professor of Environmental Engineering at the Australian National University, where she also serves as the Director of the Bushfire Research Centre of Excellence.
+Her work focuses on applying remote sensing technology to improve bushfire management.
+She has served on a number of advisory government bodies including the Australian Space Agency’s Bushfire Earth Observation Taskforce (Feb-May 2020) and Earth Observation Technical Advisory Group (Since 2019) as well as the Victorian Department of Environment, Land, Water and Planning’s Scientific Reference Panel (2019-2022).
+Dr. Yebra has received awards such as the Australian Space Awards Academic of the Year (2023) and the Bushfire and Natural Hazards CRC's Outstanding Achievement in Research Utilization Award (2019).